-Student Orientation Advising and Registration (SOAR) and Orientation Week are scheduled time for on campus sessions and activities to ensure a successful transition to life at Northwest University.
+Student Orientation Advising and Registration (SOAR) and Welcome Weekend are scheduled time for on campus sessions and activities to ensure a successful transition to life at Northwest University.
 SOAR is the preliminary advising, registration, and networking venue for incoming students.
 During SOAR days students meet other incoming students and begin to build relationships and make connections within the campus community.

-A New Student Orientation program is offered just prior to the beginning of each semester.
+Welcome Weekend is offered just prior to the beginning of each semester.
 The sessions and activities provided prepare students, both new and transfers, to have a successful transition to Northwest University.
 Opportunities exist to meet faculty and staff, receive important information about campus resources and policies, and gain connection with peers and student leaders.
 As this time of transition is essential to student success, attendance is required for all incoming students.